viamrobotics/docs/docs/how-tos/one-to-many.md

 cost: "0"
 ---

-Viam has a built-in tool called _{{< glossary_tooltip term_id="fragment" text="fragments" >}}_ for copying parts of a configuration file to multiple machines, as well as for modifying just some sections of a config if your machines are similar but not identical.
+Viam has a built-in tool called _{{< glossary_tooltip term_id="fragment" text="fragments" >}}_ for using the same configuration on multiple machines.
+A fragment can configure just one resource a machine uses, or all the resources it uses.
+If most of your machines are similar but not identical, you can use fragments and then manually add modifications for individual machines.

 When you update a fragment, it updates the configurations of all machines that use that fragment.